 Skip to main content

 sunor enforces rate limits to ensure fair usage and platform stability.
-Limits are applied per API key.
+Limits are applied per API key across all endpoints.

 Limits